-Recently we spend the weekend with Red Carnation Hotels in London.
-We saw four of the chain’s portfolio.
+We recently spend the weekend with Red Carnation Hotels in London – looking at four of the chain’s portfolio.

 Red Carnation is a privately owned chain of 4 and 5-star boutique hotels.
 The group have 6 hotels in London, 2 in Dorset, 2 in Co Mayo Ireland, 2 in Guernsey, 4 in South Africa and 1 in Geneva.

 Each hotel is very individual and unique.
-The hotels are all tied together by an amazing level of service.
+The hotels are all tied together by amazing, award winning, service.

 Rubens at the Palace

 Our first stop was the 5-star Rubens at the Palace.
 The hotel is located close to Victoria Station opposite one of the side gates into the Royal Mews at Buckingham Palace.
 We were treated to Afternoon Tea, overlooking the Palace – while we were there, we saw the King returning from the Lord Majors Show!
 The hotel’s main meeting room holds up to 80 theatre style.
 Then there are 8 further rooms that are ideal for boardrooms from 13 to 20 delegates.

 The B Bar is inspired by the flavours of South Africa, and has a couple of spaces that can be hired privately.

 The chains exclusive “41” hotel is next door.
 It provides very high-level accommodation where staff out number guests and each room has the use of a butler.
 The Rubens, 41 and B Bar offer unique spaces and special bedrooms ideal for a smaller exclusive meeting.